Duration

 Sleeping: Wild camping Meals: Cooked on fire

-Horse trekking in the mountains
+Horse trekking in the mountains and on the platue

 Day 4.
 From the lake through the mountains.
 Our journey takes us away from the shores of the lake, meandering through mountain passes and into lush green valleys with fresh flowing streams and tall trees.
-These ancient paths have been travelled for generations and you will feel the excitement of adventure stirring.
+These ancient paths have been travelled for generations, and you will feel the excitement of an adventure stirring.

 Day 6.
 Riding onto the plains of a wide mountain plateau.
 As we descend from the mountains into a vast grassland, it is a change of terrain from the previous days.
 The landscape here is more what you would typically expect from Mongolia.
 Gers of local nomads and livestock are scattered throughout the landscape, and there are few trees.
 The open space gives us the option to let loose the reins a bit more and enjoy the flat terrain.
 As we continue our ride across this plateau, you will notice the tall mountains rising in every direction.
 From these mountains, many rivers flow, creating 100s of lakes big and small in the landscape.
-It is on the largest of these lakes, “The White Lake” that we will set up camp.
+It is on the largest of these lakes, “The White Lake” where we will set up camp.

 Sleeping: Wild camping then homestay Meals: Cooked on fire